cysouw/diathesis/text/c08_infinitive.md

 - Hier lässt es sich träumen!^[~~DWDS~~:Die Zeit, 12.12.2013, Nr.
 50]
 :::

-This diathesis *lassen + sich + Infiniv + Adverbial* is structurally a stack of two constructions (see [@sec:intro-stacking] for the notion 'stack').
+This diathesis *lassen + sich + Infiniv + Adverbiale* is structurally a stack of two constructions (see [@sec:intro-stacking] for the notion 'stack').
 It combines an impersonal reflexive with adverbial [@next a], see [@sec:adverbial-reflexive-drop], and a *lassen + Infinitiv* diathesis [@next b], see [@sec:infinitive-lassen-causative].
 However, the resulting combination of these two diatheses is semantically not transparent.
 The *lassen + Infinitiv* diatheses has two different interpretations, a causative [@next c] and a permissive [@next d].
 Neither of these interpretations leads to the combined meaning of the *lassen + sich + Infiniv + Adverbial* stack as in [@last a].
 For that reason I consider this combination to be a separate grammaticalised diathesis, i.e. a ~~fixed stack~~.

 ::: ex
 a.
 Zuhause arbeitet es sich gut.